 How We Chose the Best Rotating Proxy Providers

 We considered multiple general criteria, such as pricing and customer service.
 But we also looked for specific features to make sure the provider’s service is fit for scraping the web:

 - Number of proxies – rotating proxies are often shared.
 If a provider has a large proxy pool, there’s less chance you’ll get proxies that have already been blocked.

 - Rotation settings – a proxy can rotate every connection request, after 5, 10 minutes, or even an hour.
 We paid particular attention to providers with flexible rotation settings.

-- Targeting options – it depends on your project, but being able to target many places really helps for location-sensitive tasks.
+- Targeting options – it depends on your project, but being able to choose from many countries, cities, or ASNs really helps with location-sensitive tasks.

-- Concurrent connections – more connection requests means more tasks at the same time.
+- Concurrent connections – the more parallel connection requests you can make, the faster you’ll scrape.
 Rotating proxies are best for high-volume scraping.